Listen to the Interview

 By day, Taraschuk writes code for a Boulder, Colorado tech company.
-By night, he creates “artbots” that post paintings and drawings from artists and museum collections.
+He creates “artbots” that post paintings and drawings from artists and museum collections by night.

 So far, Taraschuk has made more than a thousand different accounts to distribute art.
 He named each account after a famous artist (Georgia O’Keeffe, Mark Rothko, etc.), or a collection or culture (Guggenheim, Arte Hispánico).

 The accounts even engage and interact with each other.
 It’s as if the early modernist Marc Chagall had a Twitter feed and liked and shared works from the magic realist Frida Kahlo.

 “It all stemmed from a desire to fill my life with art,” Taraschuk told KSUT.
 “Since I was spending a lot of time on social media, I thought, ‘wouldn’t it be nice if I could follow some of these artists?’”